PRODUCTION AND PROJECT MANAGEMENT - 2021/2

 - Introduce students to theories and concepts of management

-- Provide a range of practical and transferable skills within production and project management in the creative industries
+- Provide a range of practical and transferable skills within production and project management in the global creative industries

 |001||Identify key principles and concepts informing the discipline of production management||KC|